sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <h3>Model Results Interpretation</h3>
 <p></p>

-The results interpretation phase of the study focused on analyzing the predictions and embeddings generated by the graph neural network (GNN) model.
-Using a softmax function, the model's outputs were transformed into probabilities to better understand the classification predictions and identify the most likely labels for each graph.
+The results interpretation phase analyzed the predictions and embeddings from the GNN Graph Classification model.
+A softmax function transformed the model’s outputs into probabilities, making classification predictions more interpretable.
+This process helped identify the most likely labels for each graph.

 Process:
 <ul>